travs/portal/README.md

 After installation is complete

-1. Launch a ethereum client.
+1. Launch an ethereum client.
 For example something similar to this:
     ```
     parity --chain ropsten
     ```